 Emily co-founded Hear My Music in 2010 based on the belief that music is a powerful communicative tool that can change lives.
-She is a violinist with a long-term fascination and passion about the use of music within the community as a vehicle for change, particularly for people with complex needs and/or autism.
-This led her to complete her MSc Music in the Community at Edinburgh University and subsequently set up Hear My Music.
-Emily spends her free time walking, running and cycling around Scotland with her dog Isla.
+She is a violinist with a long-term fascination and passion about the use of music within the community as a vehicle for all sorts of magic to happen, particularly for people with complex needs and/or autism.
+This led her to complete her MSc Music in the Community at Edinburgh University in 2009 and subsequently set up HMM.

 “Music has the power to unlock, to reawaken, to begin the conversation...”